 It was a marvellous place, slept like babies, free coffee and tea and use of the communal kitchen, free use of the washing machine and and and… not to forget the extremely friendly and knowledgable host.
 Thanks for a perfect stay 👍

-Hotels that need to share bathroom facilities, but very clean and tidy facilities are also very good.
-The restaurant on the first floor is very good, you can eat delicious local ingredients without booking.
+Need a hotel with shared bathroom facilities, but very clean and tidy with very good facilities.
+The restaurant on the first floor is very good.
+You can eat delicious dishes made with local ingredients without making a reservation.

-The price is right, cheap locally, including breakfast, simple and delicious.
+The price is right, cheap in the local area, breakfast included, simple and delicious.

-The location is first class, two minutes out is the ski ticket office and bus stop.
+The location is excellent, just two minutes away from the ski resort ticket office and bus stop.

 Perfect location, 2 mins walk to Tsugaike gondola; clean and nice facilities; free and nice breakfast; foreign staff speaking English; nice staff but no service at all, please help yourself; no pick up service, suggest to drop off at happy bus terminal for taxi.